adewinmbi/causal-mediation/README.md

 | openai/gpt-oss-20b                   | nan    |      nan    |
 | deepseek-ai/deepseek-llm-7b-chat     | nan    |      nan    |

+Samples are categorized as either trivial, easy, medium, or hard.
+Harder samples have a higher frequency of potentially multisemantic words, for example, "orange" can be categorized as a fruit OR a color.
+This distinction was made to eventually uncover the causality behind whether a sequence was miscounted due to a misunderstanding of the word, or due to a lack of counting circuitry.
+I got the idea after seeing Claude Sonnet 4.5 fail to count what I thought was a simple sequence.

 | Dataset      |   MAE |   Error STD |
 |:-------------|------:|------------:|
 | data_trivial |  1.46 |        1.52 |